El-Manaa/Modular-Inverse/README.md

 # Modular-Inverse
-Two functions written in Octave and Python, used to perform modular multiplicative inverse.
+Two functions written in Octave, Python and Julia; used to perform modular multiplicative inverse.